 The Grand Canyon National Park, in Arizona, is one of the world’s most famous and best national parks.
 Spanning over 277 miles in length (446 meters), and over 6,000 feet deep (1800 meters), the Grand Canyon is one of the largest national parks in the world.
 Fun fact!
 It is larger than the state of Rhode Island.
 It is the 17th oldest national park in the country, founded in 1919.
 Although there are 419 national park sites in the US, the official list consists of 62 national parks.

 The Grand Canyon is a very important site for geologists who track the erosion of the canyon.
 This erosion is caused by both the climate and the Colorado River.
-For travelers looking to visit natural wonders of the world, the Grand Canyon is the perfect spot.
+For travelers looking to visit the natural wonders of the world, this National Park is the perfect spot.
 So much so that it too belongs to the list of UNESCO World Heritage sites.
 An estimated 5.9 million visitors travel far and wide to marvel at the beauty of this famous U.S. national park.

 Göreme National Park, Turkey